YourAima/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Command to show the logged in user: `whoami`
 Command to list groups: `groups`
-Command to change the owner: `chown betty hello`
+Command to change the owner: `chown betty hello` Command to create an empty file: `touch hello`